World 1960 CE

 The European empires are now fast disappearing.
 The two world wars left the leading European nations virtually bankrupt, and unable to maintain their huge overseas possessions in the face of newly potent anti-colonial movements.
 These are often invigorated by communist leadership, ideology and support.

-In South East Asia the Dutch East Indian Empire has become the independent nation of Indonesia; and in the South Asian sub-contient Britain’s Indian empire is now divided between the independent states of India and Pakistan.
+In South East Asia the Dutch East Indian Empire has become the independent nation of Indonesia; and in the South Asian sub-continent Britain’s Indian empire is now divided between the independent states of India and Pakistan.
 The French have left most of their African territories, although a brutal war of independence is taking place in Algeria, where many families of European origin have settled.
 Britain has started to do give freedom to its possessions.
 The Belgians have withdrawn from their enormous territories in the Congo, which are now sliding into dreadful anarchy.

 Around the World